High Tea…Greenleaf Tea Style

 One of the special joys of owning a tea room (aside from drinking gallons of tea) is providing our “high teas” once a month.
 We get to break out the china and tablecloths, and the shop looks really special with all the fancy tables and tableware!
-Each person gets their own teapot and choice of tea, scones, finger sandwiches, cookies, chocolate dipped strawberries and other tasty tidbits.
+Each person gets their own teapot and each table gets a three tiered platter full of sandwiches, scones and desserts.

 That said, if you are a connoisseur of the tea world, you might be saying to yourself: you call that a high tea, but it sounds much more like the British afternoon, cream, or full tea.
 You would, in fact, be correct.

 First, let me start by apologizing to those of you that are steeped in the tea world, and to our friends across the pond, and now, let me explain with some history: